Pardubice – Meet You in the Middle

 In the Heart of the Heart of Europe

-Mentioned by name as early as the 1290s, Pardubice received official status as a town in 1340.
-It became a city of nobility in 1491 when it was purchased by Vilém II of Pernštejn, the most powerful Czech nobleman of the period.
-Under his ownership, the city flourished and was given a grand appearance reflecting his own high status.
-The legacy of Pernštejn family influence can be seen in the present day in the city’s preserved centre, which has been listed as a protected urban conservation area since the mid 1960s, and the adjoining chateau.
+Mentioned by name as early as the 1290s, Pardubice received official town status in 1340.
+In 1491 it was purchased by Vilém II of Pernštejn, one of the most powerful Czech nobles of the era.
+Under his ownership, the city flourished and gained a grandeur that reflected his high status.
+The legacy of the Pernštejn family endures in the preserved city centre—designated a protected urban conservation area since the mid-1960s—and in the adjoining château.

 The East Bohemian Theatre on Republic Square.